SiliconLabs/third_party_hw_drivers_extension/app/documentation/example/sparkfun_human_presence_ak9753/README.md

-# Sparkfun Human Presence AK9753 Driver #
+# AK9753 - Human Presence Sensor #

 ## Summary ##

-The AK9753 is a low power and compact infrared-ray (IR) sensor module.
+The AK9753 is a low-power and compact infrared-ray (IR) sensor module.
 It is composed of four quantum IR sensors and an integrated circuit (IC) for characteristic compensation.
 The four IR sensors’ offset and gain variations are calibrated at shipment.
-An integral analog-to-digital converter provides 16-bits data outputs.
+An integral analog-to-digital converter provides 16-bit data outputs.
 The AK9753 is suitable for several feet human detector by using external lens.

 The goal is to provide a hardware driver that supports the basic IR measurement readout, along with configuration for the various embedded functionality and interrupt generation.